 Instructions:

-1. Cut the t-shirts into 1-inch-wide strips.
-You’ll need at least three strips per toy.
+- Cut the t-shirts into 1-inch wide strips.
+You will need at least three strips per toy.

-4. Tie another knot at the other end to secure the braid.
+- Tie a knot at the end of the braid to secure it.

-5. Let your dog enjoy their new tug toy!
+- Allow your dog to have fun with their new tug toy!

 2. The Sock Ball